blacksenator/fritzsoap/README.md

 * `any` (has no actions - generic template?)
 * `avmnexus`
-* `fritzbox` (with FRITZ!OS 7.25 no longer existend in the description XML but recently still available)
+* `fritzbox` (with FRITZ!OS 7.25 no longer existend in the description XML but recently still available here)
 * `l2tpv3`

 ## Requirements